 This process of choosing the best digital agency for your unique business needs is a “love affair” of sorts, a professional journey that will take you from “Hello, you seem interesting” to “Oh my god, where have you been all my life?”, with maybe a few struggles along the way.
 And the choices you’re faced with can be overwhelming.
 The market is flooded with agencies of all sizes, specializations, and capabilities, where trying to choose the right one can almost feel as overwhelming and trivial as swiping right on a dating site.

-But, by asking the right questions beforehand, you’ll be able to avoid some of the risk that comes with getting your heartbroken (or, in other words, choosing an agency that isn’t the right fit for your company).
+But, by asking the right questions beforehand, you’ll be able to avoid some of the risk that comes with getting your heartbroken (or, in other words, hiring a digital marketing agency that isn’t the right fit for your company).

 Here are 10 important questions you should ask a digital agency before you hire them, when you’re in the dating phase, so that you boost your chances of enjoying a long, successful committed business relationship: